Palliser WDH car-by-car histories

 Driven by: Mike MacDowel, Peter Voigt, Alex Brown, David Fyfe and Bryan Eccles.
 First race: Wiscombe Park, 18 Apr 1971.
 Total of 46 recorded races.

-Built for Jack Maurice (Northwood, Middlesex) and fitted with the 4.2-litre General Motors V8 engine and gearbox from the Marsh Special which Maurice had bought from Johnty Williamson but crashed at Harewood in June 1971.
+Built for Jack Maurice (Newcastle, Northwood, Middlesex) and fitted with the 4.2-litre General Motors V8 engine and gearbox from the Marsh Special which Maurice had bought from Johnty Williamson but crashed at Harewood in June 1971.
 The Palliser-GM was raced by Maurice in British hillclimbs in 1971 and 1972.
-The GM engine, plus the remains of the Marsh Special, were sold to Mike Harrison in 1977 for an Elva, and the Palliser chassis was displayed on the ceiling of Maurice's "Pit Stop" bar.
+The GM engine, plus the remains of the Marsh Special, were sold to Mike Harrison in 1977 for an Elva, and by 1974 the Palliser chassis was displayed on the ceiling of Maurice's "Pit Stop" bar.
 It was later sold, as by 1981 it was being run in hillclimbs by Mark Cummings (Gateshead, Tyne and Wear).
 In early 1985, it was bought from Cummings by Brian Cocks (Norton, Wiltshire), fitted with a Chevy V8 engine and run as a F5000 car in the HSCC's Pre-70 Championship.
 In September 1987 it was acquired by Mike Pendlebury (Woodbridge, Suffolk) and restored by Peter Denty, and at this time it seems to have been fitted with a 5-litre Rover engine.
 According to Brian Speake's notes, it was raced by Mike Littlewood from 1989 to 1992, then by Chris Alford in 1993.
 It was acquired by Nick Overall in November 1994, and sold by him to Adrian Stoop (Germany) in February 1996.
 Stoop raced it until 2002, and it then sat in storage until bought by Uwe Zepter (Ampfing, Bavaria, Germany) in June 2017.
-Still owned by Zepter in October 2021.
+Run by Zepter at the Schleiz Klassik GP in July 2022.

 Driven by: Jack Maurice and Mark Cummings.
 First race: Harewood (R12), 12 Sep 1971.
 Total of 8 recorded races.